ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 implement the Attesting Environment in a hardened environment such as a TEE {{-teep}} or a TPM {{TPM2}}.

-When UCCS emerge from the Secure Channel and into the Verifier, the security properties of the Secure Channel no longer protect the UCCS, which now are subject to the same security properties as any other unprotected data in the Verifier environment.
+When UCCS emerge from the secure channel and into the Verifier, the security properties of the secure channel no longer protect the UCCS, which now are subject to the same security properties as any other unprotected data in the Verifier environment.
 If the Verifier subsequently forwards UCCS, they are treated as though they originated within the Verifier.

-As with EATs nested in other EATs ({{Section 4.2.19.1.2 (Nested Token) of -eat}}), the Secure Channel does not endorse fully formed CWTs transferred through it.
+As with EATs nested in other EATs ({{Section 4.2.19.1.2 (Nested Token) of -eat}}), the secure channel does not endorse fully formed CWTs transferred through it.
-Effectively, the COSE envelope of a CWT shields the CWT Claims Set from the endorsement of the Secure Channel.
+Effectively, the COSE envelope of a CWT shields the CWT Claims Set from the endorsement of the secure channel.
 (Note that EAT might add a nested UCCS Claim, and this statement does not apply to UCCS nested into UCCS, only to fully formed CWTs)